mattdesl/pen-plotter-blog-post/markdown/Part-1.md

 You don't need to be a programmer to use the AxiDraw pen plotter.
 You can create SVG files in Adobe Illustrator or find SVGs online to print.
 However, the machine is very well suited to programmatic and algorithmic line art, as it can run for hours at a time and produce incredibly detailed outputs that would be too tedious to illustrate by hand.

-For example, my *Natural Systems* series is composed of 4 different algorithms.
+One recent series I developed, *Natural Systems*, is composed of 4 different algorithms.
 Each time these algorithms run, they produce different outputs, allowing for an infinite number of unique prints.

 ![natural1](https://raw.githubusercontent.com/mattdesl/pen-plotter-blog-post/master/images/exb3.jpg)